CITCOM-project/CausalTestingFramework/docs/source/dev/documentation.rst

 -----------
 `Read the Docs <https://readthedocs.org/>`_ is a documentation hosting site that hosts, versions and builds documentation for free for open source projects.

-This project makes use of a Github Webook to trigger the build in ReadTheDocs
+This project makes use of a Github Webook to trigger the build in ReadTheDocs, further reading on this can be found :doc:`here <../dev/actions_and_webhooks>`\